westonea252/KillerHomeLab/Azure-Windows-Virtual-Desktop-Full-Lab/README.md

-# Windows Virtual Desktop Lab with Single AD Site, Server with AD Connect Download & File Server
+# Windows Virtual Desktop Lab with Single AD Site, Server with AD Connect Download, and File Server with OneDrive Migration Tool

 Click the button below to deploy